-With MESA, you can join 500+ other brands and harness the power of automation to grow (and perfect!) your subscription business.
+With MESA, you can harness the power of automation to grow (and perfect!) your subscription business and it’s free forever.
 Try the updated Recharge integration with MESA to get started with subscriptions.

 We watch for new apps then package them into an email sent every Tuesday.